turmeric nourish bowl

 A lot of you have asked how I budget my money on food, and other than getting my pantry staples and superfoods for cheap on Vitacost, I also look for brands that give you the most bang for your buck, which is why I thought this review would be helpful.

-Turmeric Nourish Bowl
+Turmeric Nourish Bowl Recipe

-serves: 1 | time: 2 minutes | Paleo, vegetarian
+Serves: 1 | Time: 2 minutes | Paleo, vegetarian

 - 2 tbsp cacao nibs